GNOME/recipes/README.md

 The main objects of interest are

-- recipes
+- Recipes
-- ingredients
+- Ingredients
-- cuisines
+- Cuisines
-- chefs
+- Chefs

 The design can be found here: https://wiki.gnome.org/Design/Apps/Recipes

+Other information can be found here: https://wiki.gnome.org/Apps/Recipes

 Building
 --------